happner/happn-protocol/doc/protocol-2.md

 After it has sent a PUBCOMP, the receiver MUST treat any subsequent PUBLISH packet that contains that Packet Identifier as being a new publication.

 ###UNDERSTANDING TOPICS (same as keys/data-points):
+*far more structured than happn's wildcard - this may usher in performance improvements as the reg expression causes full table scans on the happner side*
-wildcards for multiple levels  # wildcards for single levels +
+- wildcards for multiple levels  #
+- wildcards for single levels +
-$ is reserved for wildcards
+- $ is reserved for wildcards

 SECURITY: